ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Demo - Maroon in Trouble.rst

                 duration: 300
             }

-.. rubric:: Bursting Bubbles
-   :name: bursting-bubbles

-We use another
-`SpriteSequence </sdk/apps/qml/QtQuick/imageelements/#spritesequence>`_
-to animate the bubbles so that they become smaller and finally burst when they are attacked by a shooter or a melee.
+We use another `SpriteSequence </sdk/apps/qml/QtQuick/imageelements/#spritesequence>`_  to animate the bubbles so that they become smaller and finally burst when they are attacked by a shooter or a melee.
 For this effect, we set the value of the ``scale`` property to decrease by ``0.2`` each time the custom ``hp`` property changes:

 .. code:: qml